 Where are former JRC students living?
-Nineteen (31%) were living independently.
-Sixteen (26%) were living with their family.
-Twenty-five (40%) were in supervised residential situations such as group homes that either the guardian or the former student considered to be less restrictive than living at JRC.
-Two individuals (3%) were living at homeless shelters.
+Twenty-three (27%) were living independently.
+Twenty-eight (33%) were living with their family.
+Twenty-eight (33%) were in supervised residential situations such as group homes, most of which were considered (by the parent/guardian or former student) less restrictive than JRC.
+Two individuals were homeless, three were incarcerated, and one was hospitalized.